Understanding Spectral Graph Neural Network

 \section{Abstract}

-The graph neural networks have developed by leaps and bounds in recent years due to the restriction of traditional convolutional filters on non-Euclidean structured data.
-Spectral graph theory mainly studies fundamental graph properties using algebraic methods to analyze the spectrum of the adjacency matrix of a graph, which lays the foundation of graph convolutional neural networks.
-This report is more than notes and self-contained which comes from my Ph.D. first-year report literature review part, it illustrates how to link fundamentals of spectral graph theory to graph convolutional neural network theory, and discusses the major spectral-based graph convolutional neural networks.
-The practical applications of the graph neural networks defined in the spectral domain is also reviewed. \keywords{spectral graph theory, graph neural network}
+Graph neural networks have developed by leaps and bounds in recent years due to the restriction of traditional convolutional filters on non-Euclidean structured data.
+Spectral graph theory mainly studies fundamental graph properties using algebraic methods to analyze the spectrum of the adjacency matrix or Laplacian matrix of a graph, which lays the foundation of graph convolutional neural networks.
+This report is more than notes and self-contained which comes from my Ph.D. first-year report literature review part, it illustrates how the graph convolutional neural network model is motivated by spectral graph theory, and discusses the major spectral-based models associated with their fundamentals.
+The practical applications of the graph convolutional neural networks defined in the spectral domain are also reviewed. \keywords{spectral graph theory, graph neural network}